evilmartians/lefthook/README.md

 This command will create `.hookah/commit-msg` and `.hookah-local/commit-msg` dirs.

-First one is for common project level scripts.
+The first one is for common project level scripts.
-Second one is for personal scripts.
+The second one is for personal scripts.
 It would be a good idea to add dir`.hookah-local` to `.gitignore`.

 Let's create a bash script to check commit templates `.hookah/commit-msg/template_checker`: